Welcome to Science Court!

-Science Court is project designed to combat polarization in American society and strengthen democracy.
+Science Court is a project designed to combat polarization in American society and strengthen democracy.
 It is run as an interdisciplinary course in the University of Minnesota Honors Program involving students from across the university.
 The students select a controversial issue and spend an entire semester studying it in depth to determine the facts (based on sound scientific research) and then argue it in a mock trial in front of a jury of citizens with a mix of views and backgrounds.
 The public is engaged through compelling audio, video and online content generated by the students about the preparations, trial and verdict.
-The trial is open to the public.
+The trial is free and open to the public.